🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 """

-Calculate Hall coefficient
+Calculate the Hall coefficient

 Parameters